AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 **Figure 4**: This diagram illustrates the above descriptions of surface tension, pressure inside the bubble, and pressure outside the bubble as given in [Equation 7](#Equation-7) [(Hyperphysics)](http://hyperphysics.phy-astr.gsu.edu/hbase/surten2.html).

 The subteam plans on using the principles of this formula to further decrease the pressure inside the bubble.
 Because it is known that an increase in radius will result in a decrease in pressure, the subteam must find a way to increase bubble radius.
-One way to increase radius may be to prevent the bubbles in the reactor from quickly escaping; if a bubble stays inside the reactor for a longer period of time, it will have a longer time to expand.
+One way to increase radius may be to prevent the bubbles in the reactor from quickly escaping.
+If a bubble stays inside the reactor for a relatively longer period of time, it will have a longer time to expand.

-In the Analysis of Literature section, Equations 3-7 are evaluated and related to one another to form one basis for parameters of the system design.
+In the Analysis of Literature section, Equations 3-7 are evaluated and related to one another to form one basis for parameters of the system's design.

 ### Analysis of Literature
 Through conceptual analysis and algebraic manipulation, Equations 3-7 combine to form an estimation of a gas’ solubility in water in an apparatus as illustrated in Figure 1.
-The following paragraphs describe this process; all variables have been defined in the Literature Review section.
+The following paragraphs describe this process.
+All relevant variables have been defined in the Literature Review section.

 The pressure relevant to Henry's Law (i.e. the pressure of a gas above a liquid, in [Equation 3](#Equation-3)) is the pressure *within* a bubble [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
 $$ C = k P $$